 To find out if a student has withdrawn from your class, you have two options:

-Go to Navigate to a student´s home page (see #1 above).
+Go to Navigate to a student's home page.
 Under the student’s name on their home page, there are a series of tabs.
 Click on the fourth tab that reads Class Info.
 If a student has withdrawn from a class, a W will appear in the last column of the class, entitled FINAL.

 Go to MyGoucher, and click on Class list, on Grading and finally, on a class.
 Under the column, Actual Grade, you can see if a student has withdrawn from the class.

-Go to Navigate and type the student´s name in the magnifying glass (search bar) located in the upper right corner.
+Go to Navigate and type the student's name in the search bar located at the top of the page.
 This will take you to the student’s home page.

 Find the GPA of a student

 Go to Navigate and in the student’s home page, you can find the Cumulative GPA on the second ruler (the broad one).
 You may find Term GPA by clicking Class info, which is the fourth tab of the top ruler.
 Scroll down to see each semester Term at a glance sections.